I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-rtlcreateregistrykey.md

 ## -remarks
 <p><b>RtlCreateRegistryKey</b> creates only the keys that you specify.
 It does not create missing keys in the path to the specified key.
 If any keys in the path are missing, the call will fail.
 To ensure that all keys in the path exist, you must call <b>RtlCreateRegistryKey</b> once for each key in the path. </p>

-<p><b>RtlCreateRegistryKey</b> creates only the keys that you specify.
-It does not create missing keys in the path to the specified key.
-If any keys in the path are missing, the call will fail.
-To ensure that all keys in the path exist, you must call <b>RtlCreateRegistryKey</b> once for each key in the path. </p>

 ## -requirements
 <table>
 <tr>